Skip to main content

 1. The entity descriptor is the source of truth.
 If a key is defined there, the API or webhooks cannot override the key.

-You can override keys defined in the YAML by adding a force=true param when using the API, but there's no guarantee – when the entity descriptor is eventually re-processed, the data provided via the API will be overwritten.
+You can override keys defined in the YAML by adding a force=true parameter when using an API, but when the entity descriptor is eventually re-processed, the data provided via the API will be overwritten.